tolaseadegbite/small_chops_shop/README.md

 - Can't customise your shop
 - Less features

+2. The adoption of a different payment processor than Stripe is another issue that needs to be resolved in this project.
+The reason being the restriction of Stripe in some African countries including Nigeria.

 ## The Solution

-I made some known online businesses as case study, learnt how to provide efficient solutions to the listed problems and derive from it logic for the application.
+Worked with the client to understand the website needs and used the input to provide efficient solutions to the listed problems and derive from it logic for the application.

 The solution needed to be simple, easy to maintain and operate, and deliver a more seamless flow and experience for both admin and consumers.
 It needed to use cutting-edge technology while keeping monthly costs to a minimum.

 I opted on Ruby on Rails as a suitable technology since it allows for rapid development and its REST framework has all of the necessary capabilities.
 I chose a PostgreSQL database because it is reliable and works well with Ruby on Rails and Fly.io, which host the production application.
-Finally, I chose to use Hotwire as frontend framework and Amazon S3 for image hosting.
+Finally, I chose to use Hotwire as frontend framework, Paystack payment processor and Amazon S3 for image hosting.

 ### Features